 In addition, researchers show that it is possible to recognize users' keystrokes by using acoustic approaches.
-Berger et al. [12] demonstrate that by using linguistic models and recorded typing sound on a keyboard, an attacker can successfully reconstruct the typed words.
-Zhu et al. [39] present a context-free and geometry-based approach to recover keystrokes by using multiple smartphones to record acoustic emanations from the keystrokes.
-Wang et al. [35] develop a system that extracts and optimizes the location-dependent multipath fading features from the audio signals and leverages the signal diversity resulted from the dual-microphone interface in a mobile device to identify key entries typed on a keyboard.
-Along this line, Jian et al. [16] demonstrate that mobile audio hardware in off-the-shelf mobile devices can be exploited to discriminate mm-level position differences, based on which they develop a system that can locate the origin of keystrokes by using only a single phone behind a keyboard [16].
-Martinovic et al. demonstrate that the captured electroencephalography (EEG) signals from head-wearable EEG devices can reveal whether the presented stimuli (e.g., images) are related to the user's private information such as bank cards, area of residence and PIN numbers.
-[21].
-Marquardt et al. develop an application that can utilize accelerometers in a smartphone to sense the vibrations caused by keystrokes from a nearby keyboard and further identify the keystrokes [20].
+Berger et al. [7] demonstrate that by using linguistic models and recorded typing sound on a keyboard, an attacker can successfully reconstruct the typed words.
+Zhu et al. [23] present a context-free and geometry-based approach to recover keystrokes by using multiple smartphones to record acoustic emanations from the keystrokes.
+Wang et al. [21] develop a system that extracts and optimizes the location-dependent multipath fading features from the audio signals and leverages the signal diversity resulted from the dual-microphone interface in a mobile device to identify key entries typed on a keyboard.
+Along this line, Jian et al. [8] demonstrate that mobile audio hardware in off-the-shelf mobile devices can be exploited to discriminate mmlevel position differences, based on which they develop a system that can locate the origin of keystrokes by using only a single phone behind a keyboard [8].
+Marquardt et al. develop an application that can utilize accelerometers in a smartphone to sense the vibrations caused by keystrokes from a nearby keyboard and further identify the keystrokes [12].
 Their proposed technique relies on a linguistic model and labeled training data and the system is highly sensitive to environment noise (e.g., people moving around).